red-scorp/DC-DC/README.md

 ## DCDC-12V3V5A

-**DCDC-12V3V5A** is simple DC-DC step-down converter with fixed output 3.3V.
+**DCDC-12V3V5A** is simple DC/DC step-down converter with fixed output 3.3V.

 Preview: